 Best reverse mortgage lenders

 American Advisors Group is the foremost reverse mortgage lender in the country.
-They also provide refinance loans, jumbo loans, HECM for purchase loans and help older adults (62 years and above) buy or sell their homes.
+They also provide refinance loans, jumbo loans, HECM for purchase loans, and help older adults (62 years and above) buy or sell their homes.

 AAG home equity solutions help eligible borrowers understand solutions that best fit their situation.
 They provide a risk-free reverse mortgage calculator that can help borrowers get a quick loan estimate.

-- Get loan up to $6M
+- Get a loan of up to $6M

 - Great customer service